-Other food and beverage venues include two bars and lounges, namely, the Veuve Clicquot Lounge and the Pool Bar.
+Other food and beverage venue includes the Pool Bar.

 The Six Senses Spa

 World-famous spa treatment provider, Six Senses Spa, operates our 2,311 square meter spa, which is Six Senses Spa's first spa in greater China.
 The spa features a full range of luxury spa treatments and has its own vitality pool, flotation pool and a snow room.